SDooman/sdooman.github.io/_posts/2024-02-01-January 2024 Media Diet.md

 ### [The Real Differences Between Gen Z, Millennials, Gen X, Boomers, and Silents - and What They Mean for America's Future](https://www.amazon.com/Generations-Differences-Millennials-Silents_and-Americas/dp/1982181613)

-Originally inspired to read this because I'm a Millenial-GenZ fence straddler, dating a Gen Z woman.
+Originally inspired to read this because I straddle the Millenial - Gen Z divide, and am dating a Gen Z woman.
 I'm also curious about the trends for even younger generations, which might be relevant when I start a family.
-Here are the most prescient excerpts
+Here are the most prescient excerpts:

-Last time, I omitted the most important part of the media junk food diary; the media junk food.
-So this time, I'll also include how many hours I spent on twitter, to hopefully cut down on that.
-Also, after reviewing the post from March, I remember much more content from the articles/media that I actually wrote about.
-So this month, I'll write about every single thing I read or watch, even if it's just a summary.
+>